How to use Memes in your Marketing

-- Made captions short & sweet: Most captions don’t need to be that long and the first part is essentially a hook that focused on getting them to click to read more.
+- Made captions short & sweet: Most captions don’t need to be that long, and the first part is essentially a hook that focuses on getting them to click to read more.

 - But don’t be afraid to write longer ones with storytelling: On Instagram, you do actually have a LOT of characters (2,200 characters to be exact)!
 Good for TOF (Top of Funnel) content that is educational in nature or uses storytelling techniques.
 If you’re a bar, for example, a meme with a humourous recipe beneath is a great way to get followers engaged!

 And that’s a wrap!
 If you’ve never used a meme on your brand page, I hope you use this guide as a step to getting started.
 I love memes, and I hope more brands start using them.